danielzengky/bootProcessInformation/guide/README.md

 ![4_page_m300exair](./img/4_page_m300exair.png)

-## Step Five:  Push to GitHub
+## Step Five:  Push to GitHub and contribute to the source repository

-### 5.1 commit and push to your fored repository on github
+### 5.1 Commit and push local to your fored repository on github

 ![5_commit_1](./img/5_commit_1.png)